xpdavid/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

-#### Use case: Edit person
+#### Use case: Edit tag
-1. User requests to list persons
+1. User requests to list tags
-2. AddressBook shows a list of person
+2. AddressBook shows a list of tags
-3. User requests to edit a specific person with updated information
+3. User requests to edit a specific tag with updated name
+4. AddressBook ask user to confirm the operation
+5. User confirms the change
-4. AddressBook edits the person <br>
+6. AddressBook change the tag name <br>
 Use case ends.

 **Extensions**